-Theorem 3.8.
+Theorem 3.10.
 Any monotone algebraic circuit with summation and production gates that computes a transparent polynomial f, has size at least |supp(f)| / 4.

 This shows that transparent polynomials with large support are hard even for this model.
-Recall that one way to refute the $\tau$ -conjecture for Newton polygons is to show a transparent polynomial in (non-monotone) VP.
-Theorem 3.8 shows that any transparent polynomial from VP that refutes the conjecture would also witness a separation between VP and a class potentially much bigger than mVNP.
-Even though stark separations between monotone and non-monotone models are not unheard of [HY13, CDM21], such a result would be very interesting and would further highlight the power of subtractions.
+Recall that one way to refute the τ -conjecture for Newton polygons is to show a transparent polynomial in (non-monotone) VP.
+Theorem 3.10 shows that any transparent polynomial from VP that refutes the conjecture would also witness a separation between VP and a class potentially much bigger than mVNP4.
+Even though stark separations between monotone and non-monotone models are not unheard of [HY13, CDM21], such a result would also be quite interesting and would further highlight the power of subtractions.

-Monotone circuits with projection gates.
-Finally, adapting the definition of VPSPACE due to Poizat (Definition 2.7) [Poi08], we define monotone circuits with projection gates.
+Monotone circuits with projection gates Finally, adapting the definition of VPSPACE due to Poizat (Definition 2.4) [Poi08], we define monotone circuits with projection gates.

-Definition 3.9 (Monotone algebraic circuits with projection gates).
-A monotone algebraic circuit with projection gates is an algebraic circuit with projection (as defined in Definition 2.7) in which only non-negative constants from the field are allowed to appear as labels of leaves.
+Definition 3.11 (Monotone algebraic circuits with projection gates).
+A monotone algebraic circuit with projection gates is an algebraic circuit with projections (as in Definition 2.4) in which only non-negative constants from the field are allowed to appear as labels of leaves.

-The size of a monotone algebraic circuit with projection gates is the number of nodes in the underlying graph. ♦
+The size of a monotone algebraic circuit with projection gates is the number of nodes in the underlying graph.